madeso/blaggen/readme.md

 Perhaps there is some order in this list but it's mostly so I can remember what features I think are missing and I want to add

+* Support having a different dist folder layout than the source layout
 * Tags
   - generate tag pages
   - command to list tags to use
   - interactive command to add tags to existing posts?
+* Watch mode/Hot-reload
+  - Generate files when saved
+  - Create a webserver
+  - Reload pages when generated
-* Copy meta-files such as image
+* Copy meta-files such as images
+* Copy static files
 * Implement markdeep
 * Add verification steps to make sure code samples can be compiled and (unit) tested
   - compile code "without errors"